Nikxy/nikxy.dev/content/blog/auth-service/index.md

 ## Features

 -   Each project has its own `domain` with its JWT secret and users.
--   The JWT secrets can be easily rotated using AWS Secrets Manager built-in features with a simple lambda function.
+-   The JWT secrets can be easily rotated using AWS Secrets Manager built-in features.

 ## In plan features